deargle/deargle.github.io/vita.md

 {: .reference }
 `2016`
 Jenkins, J., Anderson, B., Vance, A., Kirwan, B. and __Eargle, D.__ "More harm than good?
-How security messages that interupt make us vulnerable."
+How security messages that interrupt make us vulnerable."
 *Information Systems Research*, 27, 4 (2016), 880-896. __Awarded ISR’s “Best Published Paper” for 2016__.
 doi: 10.1287/isre.2016.0644